Skip to main content

 Updated over a week ago

-Translation memory is available from the Essential plan and above.
-Translation memory management is available from the Pro plan and above.
+Translation memory is available starting from the Essential plan, with advanced management features (like uploading, downloading, and managing TM files) accessible from the Pro plan and up.

-Lokalise has a powerful built-in translation memory that is shared between all team projects and members.
-Everything that you (or any other team members) type in the editor, upload, or set via the API is being saved automatically into the translation memory for future use.
+Lokalise offers a powerful built-in translation memory that's shared across all team projects and members.
+Anything entered in the editor, upload, or set via the API by you or your team is automatically saved to the translation memory for future use.

 Getting started